hmazhar/BBox_dominoes/README.md

 To Run:

-Create a folder called Images at the same level as main.py, put impages inside of folder
+Create a folder called Images at the same level as main.py, put images inside of folder

 Then Run: